 While many dread a root canal, to me it is just another procedure.
 However, my last one was complicated.
 The oral surgeon did several sets of X-rays and announced that there was a 40 percent chance that he would not be able to access the severely twisted roots.
 I agreed to move forward, and within 30 minutes he successfully completed the operation.

-According to the National Institute of Health’s web site, “many anaesthesiologists believe that the potential dangers of N2O are so great that it should no longer be used at all for routine clinical anaesthesia.”
+According to the National Institute of Health’s website, “many anesthesiologists believe that the potential dangers of N2O are so great that it should no longer be used at all for routine clinical anesthesia.”

 Founded by Deepak Chopra in 1996, the Chopra Center helps people experience physical healing, emotional freedom, and higher states of consciousness by integrating the healing arts of the East with the West.